• Skip to main content

 Seeing the falls with a private guide

-While you can easily see the falls on your own with the tips below, we opted for all the added benefits that come with a guide.
-We chose Marcelo from Tours by Locals, and he was knowledgeable, reliable, flexible, friendly, and spoke perfect English.
+While you can easily see the falls on your own with the tips below, we opted for all the added benefits that come with a private guide.
+The guide we chose was knowledgeable, reliable, flexible, friendly, and spoke perfect English.

-We have used a variety of Tours by Locals guides worldwide, and so far, they have all been great.
+We have used a variety of local guides worldwide, and so far, they have all been great.
 We believe part of the reason is that we communicate via email with our guide before hiring.

 In the case of visiting Iguazu Falls, we opted for a 2+ day adventure.
 Marcelo picked us up from the airport on arrival.
 The next two days were spent with one in Brazil and the other in Argentina.
 We talked in advance and custom-created a tour based on his suggestions that met our needs and budget.

-Marcelo’s knowledge of borders, entrances, and viewing points made everything easy.
+Our guide is no longer on the list.
+But his knowledge of borders, entrances, and viewing points made everything easy.
 He had tips for the best views, and his flora and fauna knowledge, as well as his bird-spotting skills, are really impressive.
-Reserve your private tour with Marcelo here.
+Reserve your private guide here.

 Visiting Iguazu Falls – Brazil side